vinctustech/oql/src/main/paradox/syntax.md

 : ![Type](.../dml-diagram/Type.png)

 *DataType*
-: Any one of the basic datatypes that are commonly support by database systems.
+: Any one of the basic data types that are commonly support by database systems.
 Any group of datatypes that begin with the same spelling (beyond the first one or two letters) are synonymous (e.g., `bool` and `boolean` refer to the same datatype).

 : ![DataType](.../dml-diagram/DataType.png)